ESP32 Wireless Communication - Microcontroller Selection

 - Exceeds GPIO and UART requirements with room to spare.

-- Strong ESP-IDF ecosystem support lowers development and debugging risk.
+- Strong MicroPython and ESP-IDF ecosystem support lowers development and debugging risk.

 - ~$1.07 cost increase over N4 is justified by the full camera streaming capability gained.